redwoodconsulting-io/gs-fastcopy-python/README.md

     b = npz['b']
 ```

-With compression: note that we don't use `savez_compressed`:
+`gs_fastcopy` also handles gzip compression transparently.
+Note that we don't use numpy's `savez_compressed`:

 ```python
 with gs_fastcopy.write('gs://my-bucket/my-file.npz.gz') as f: